List of ancient Egyptians

 This is a list of ancient Egyptian people who have articles on Wikipedia.
-The list covers key ancient Egyptian individuals from the start of the first dynasty.
+The list covers key Egyptian individuals from the start of the first dynasty.

 Note that the dates given are approximate.
 The list that is presented below is based on the conventional chronology of Ancient Egypt, mostly based on the Digital Egypt for Universities database developed by the Petrie Museum of Egyptian Archaeology.